Urban Inequalities: Ethnographic Insights

 This conference is organized by the International Urban Symposium in collaboration with the IUAES Commission on Urban Anthropology and the University of the Peloponnese and is endorsed by City, University of London.

-Publication.
-Revised papers will be considered for publication in Urbanities-Journal of Urban Ethnography, either as part of a Special issue or as individual articles.
-The publication of an edited volume is also a possibility.
+Revised papers will be considered for publication in the open-access, peer-reviewed Urbanities-Journal of Urban Ethnography (www.anthrojournal-urbanities.com), either as part of a Special issue or as individual articles.
+If applicable, collections of revised papers could be considered for publication in edited volumes in the Series “Palgrave Studies in Urban Anthropology” (https://www.palgrave.com/gp/series/14573).

 Titles and 200-word Abstracts should be submitted to the Scientific Committee no later than 30 March 2019.

 Onsite Registration for Attendees: €150.

 Accommodation:The organizers will arrange affordable accommodation close to the conference venue.